Breadcrumb page navigation

 Preventing Identity Theft

-Armed with little more than the name, address, birth date, and Social Security number of a completely unknowing person, thieves are illegally obtaining credit cards and access to checking accounts.
+Armed with little more than the name, address, birth date, and Social Security number of a completely unknowing person, identity thieves are illegally obtaining credit cards and access to checking accounts.
 Others use their newfound identities to apply for employment, an auto loan, or a driver's license or even to commit a serious crime.
-Worse, that unknowing person might be you.

-For victims, the nightmare might begin when someone steals a wallet or check.
+For victims of identity theft, the nightmare might begin when someone steals a wallet or check.
 Or when someone pilfers financial or other records with identifying information from a trash can.
 Or it might occur when the perpetrator legally obtains credit bureau records while working for a credit grantor (a financial institution, auto dealer, insurance company).